Position: Director of Soccer

 Collegiate Playing Career

 In 2007, Houser was inducted into the Baker University Athletic Hall of Fame as the first men's soccer player.
 As a player Houser was a first team All-America selection in 1992 and 1993, as well as an NSCAA first team All-America selection.
 He garnered honorable mention status in 1991.
 Houser was Conference, District and Regional Player of the Year during that time as well.
 In 1992 he was part of the United States Olympic Festival and won a silver medal as part of the final field of 64 for the 1992 Olympic team.
-Nate finished his career with 162 points in his Baker career and still holds the season record for goals and points and is the career assist leader with 35.
+Nate finished his career with 162 points and still holds the season record for goals and points and is the career assist leader with 35.
 Houser also played in the Umbro Senior Bowl in the spring of 1994 before graduating.